carbon-language/carbon-lang/llvm/docs/TestingGuide.rst

 Quick start
 ===========

-The tests are located in two separate Subversion modules.
-The unit and regression tests are in the main "llvm" module under the directories ``llvm/unittests`` and ``llvm/test`` (so you get these tests for free with the main LLVM tree).
+The tests are located in two separate repositories.
+The unit and regression tests are in the main "llvm"/ directory under the directories ``llvm/unittests`` and ``llvm/test`` (so you get these tests for free with the main LLVM tree).
 Use ``make check-all`` to run the unit and regression tests after building LLVM.